Festivals in the World Yi Peng Lantern Festival, Thailand

 © Tomas Marek / Adobe Stock

-This festival is an opportunity to showcase your creativity with elaborate masks, costumes, and masquerade balls.
+This festival is an opportunity to show creativity with elaborate masks, costumes, and masquerade balls.
 You can also enjoy live music and performances at St. Mark’s Square and along the quaint streets of Venice.

 Read also: Most Impressive Countries To Include in Your Bucket List